stonejeans/Solving-Earth/README.md

 ## First Look:
 The problem statement is solved through addressing 4 sub-problems.
-1. Build possible combinations using a value range of 0 to 9.
+1. Calculate all possible unique combinations using a value range of 0 to 9.
 2. Assign those combination values to characters.
 3. Iterate through the combinations and determine if the equation holds true.
 4. Get max value.